nzakas/understandinges6/manuscript/03-Functions.md

 ECMAScript 6 functions make a big leap forward, taking into account years of complaints and requests from JavaScript developers.
 The result is a number of incremental improvements on top of ECMAScript 5 functions that make programming in JavaScript less error-prone and more powerful.

-## Functions with Default Parameters
+## Functions with Default Parameter Values

 Functions in JavaScript are unique in that they allow any number of parameters to be passed, regardless of the number of parameters declared in the function definition.
 This allows you to define functions that can handle different numbers of parameters, often by just filling in default values when parameters aren't provided.
 This section covers how default parameters work both in and prior to ECMAScript 6, along with some important information on the `arguments` object, using expressions as parameters, and another TDZ.

-### Simulating Default Parameters in ECMAScript 5
+### Simulating Default Parameter Values in ECMAScript 5

-In ECMAScript 5 and earlier, you would likely use the following pattern to create a function with default parameters:
+In ECMAScript 5 and earlier, you would likely use the following pattern to create a function with default parameters values:

 ```js
 function makeRequest(url, timeout, callback) {